‘Doc Martin’ Martin Clunes Cosmetic Surgery Scandal

 In a story that is odd, even by entertainment industry standards, the star of Doc Martin, Martin Clunes, finds himself in a cosmetic surgery scandal.
-First of all, if Martin Clunes was in the states, and worked mostly in Hollywood, this wouldn’t even be a thing, but he is an English actor, and by no means is he known as a pretty boy.
+First of all, if Martin Clunes was in the States, and worked mostly in Hollywood, this wouldn’t even be a thing, but he is an English actor, and by no means is he known as a pretty boy.
 But getting older on camera is a human condition, and not limited to a country or a gender.
-But the Martin Clunes Cosmetic surgery scandal would never have gone public if he hadn’t tried to deduct the cost of his procedure on his taxes.
+But the Martin Clunes cosmetic surgery scandal would never have gone public if he hadn’t tried to deduct the cost of his procedure on his taxes.

 From an American perspective, this seems a bit ridiculous, but the British press are being fairly harsh on poor Martin Clunes.
-On his show, Doc Martin, Martin Clunes plays a stiff upper lip doctor, in a town called Portwenn (actually, Port Isaac, in Cornwall).
-His show, Doc Martin, is coming to an end, with only two more seasons to go.
+On his show, Doc Martin, Martin Clunes plays a stiff upper lip doctor in a town called Portwenn (actually, Port Isaac, in Cornwall).
+Doc Martin is coming to an end, with only two more seasons to go.
 The show is on ITV in the U.K, and Acorn TV in the United states.
 So it makes sense that Clunes might want a bit of a refresher to seek new roles.
 He has commented in the past that by not being classically handsome, he was never considered for leading man roles.
-So as Clunes is now in his fifties, a bit of Botox, some filler, and maybe a chemical peel might just smooth out some lines and wrinkles?
-Again, in Hollywood, this wouldn’t be a Martin Clunes cosmetic surgery scandal, it would just be a regular trip to the dermatologist.
+So as Clunes is now in his 50s, a bit of Botox, some filler, and maybe a chemical peel might just smooth out some lines and wrinkles, right?
+Again, in Hollywood, this wouldn’t be a Martin Clunes cosmetic surgery scandal — it would just be a regular trip to the dermatologist.

 Love this man #tbt❤️ #docmartin #williamandmary #pals